 AHPRA recognises that government and statutory employees may be bound by their employer policy regarding payment for employment undertaken outside of the employer which may alter the way board members are paid.
-If you are a government or statutory employee I kindly ask you to advise AHPRA accordingly upon application.
+AHPRA kindly asks that government or statutory employees advise AHPRA accordingly upon application.
 Information regarding the administration of payment is available on request.